 Mental wellbeing — coronavirus (COVID-19)

-10 tips for looking after your mental health and wellbeing during the COVID-19 pandemic
+Looking after your mental health and wellbeing during the pandemic

 1. Make time for you

-There are six different areas (or building blocks) of mental wellbeing.
-Each building block has a different focus and helps you respond to the range of mental tasks you face every day, in a unique and powerful way.
+There are six different mental wellbeing areas.
+Each has a different focus and helps you respond to the range of mental tasks you face every day.

-Visit our Dear Mind website for simple ways you can improve your mental wellbeing.
+Visit the Dear Mind website for simple ways you can improve your mental wellbeing.

 - Get healthy - be active, eat well and get enough sleep